qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 The LES parser needs a way to detect the end of each expression, of course.
 If we decide newline isn't a terminator, semicolons will inevitably be forgotten.
 While novice programmers often forget semicolons everywhere, experienced ones forget them specifically after closing braces.

 To solve this problem, semicolons could be generally optional after a closing brace, provided that the next token after the closing brace _cannot_ continue the expression.
-This _usually_ works since it is rare to start an expression with a token that can continue the last one.
+This doesn't always work though, especially if we use dot-keywords as introduced below; the old `#hash-keyword` idea was more compatible with this plan.
 One thing that might help further is to assume if there is a newline after the closing brace, the user intended to end the statement, except if there is a "continuator" (a syntax element that is introduced below).

 ### Keywords ###